 It isn’t complicated to boost your home’s air quality.
 Here are a couple of ideas from Harvard Medical School:

 Regularly cleaning and washing surfaces that attract allergens, including furniture, carpet and bedding, will help decrease on dust, dust mites and pet dander in your home.

 This essential filter keeps your house comfy and air fresh.
 How often you should change your air filter depends on the kind of filter you have.
 Flat filters should be changed each month, while pleated filters should be swapped every three months.
 If you don’t know if your filter should be changed, pull it out and angle it to the light.
 Replace it if you can’t see light through it.

 If someone in your house deals with allergies or asthma, we recommend choosing a filter with a better MERV rating.
 The greater the number this is, the better your filter is at getting rid of contaminants.

 3. Maximize Natural Ventilation

 Keep fresh air circulating by opening windows whenever it’s warm enough.
 We also advise using exhaust fans in your bathroom and kitchen as much as possible to remove pollutants and introduce more fresh air.

 4. Talk with Our Indoor Air Quality Pros

-From whole-home air purifiers to HEPA filters, McKinley Heating Service Experts has a resolution to help your household breathe more freely.
+From whole-home air purifiers, McKinley Heating Service Experts has a resolution to help your household breathe more freely.
 We’ll help you choose the best option during your free home comfort assessment.
 Contact us at 780-800-7092 to request yours today!